roryogorman/Crafts-by-Ainhoa/README.md

 #### The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are:
     - a.
 Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
     - b.
-A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+A "Join/Sign In" button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
     - c.
 Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
 For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

 ### Features to be implemented in future:
 * As the owner is originally from Spain & does some business there, it is hoped to add a bilingual option (English & Spanish) which will translate the page into the appropriate language.
 * A link that opens an email in the user's default environment when they want to email the owner is not yet currently set up.
-* Currently there are no 'live' Social Media pages for the business - once these are created, these links will be amended correctly.
+* Currently there are no live Social Media pages for the business - once these are created, these links will be amended correctly.
 At the moment, they merely point to the home page of the respective site.
 * There isn't functionality yet to join the site or send feedback - this will be implemented in future.
 * There isn't functionality to purchase online - this will be added at a future date.